isomerpages/mlaw-corp/news/press-releases/_posts/2021-06-28-Extension-to-Temporary-Relief-Measures-Property-Sector-due-to-COVID19.md

 {:start="5"}
 5. The extension to the measures will provide targeted relief to developers in the near term with regard to the construction timeline-related requirements of the PCP, ABSD regime and QC regime.
 The Government will continue to support developers and contractors in their efforts to complete development projects in a timely manner, while ensuring compliance with safety measures.
 With the extension to the measures, the Government expects developers to similarly provide relief and support to their main contractors and consultants.
 The Government will also continue to closely monitor the normalisation of activities in the construction industry, and on the property sector.
 The Government will continue to support the stakeholders as necessary and appropriate, as we transition to a new normal where COVID-19 becomes endemic.

-<b></i>Private Residential Development Projects</i></b>
+<b>Private Residential Development Projects</b>

 {:start="6"}
 6.	<u>PCP</u>.
 The PCP for qualifying residential development projects on Government sale sites, or on land which was directly alienated or had their lease renewed by the Singapore Land Authority (SLA), will be extended by 6 months.

 The conditions to be met to qualify for the extension of the PCP are as follows:

     (i) The land was awarded on or before 7 May 2021, or the land was directly alienated or had their lease renewed by SLA on or before 7 May 2021; and

     (ii) The original timeline for completion of the residential development expired on or after 1 February 2020.

 For cases where the land was awarded on or before 1 June 2020, or where the land was directly alienated or had their lease renewed by SLA on or before 1 June 2020, this 6-month extension will be in addition to the cumulative 12-month extension that was provided via the temporary relief measures announced on 6 May 2020 and 8 October 2020.